quickwit-oss/quickwit/README.md

 </h4>
 <br/>

-❗**Disclaimer: you are reading the README of Quickwit 0.3 version that will be shipped this month.**
+❗**Disclaimer: you are reading the README of Quickwit 0.3 version that will be shipped in May 2022.**

 Quickwit is the next-gen search & analytics engine built for log management.
 It is a highly reliable & cost-efficient alternative to Elasticsearch.